RICO-32/RICO-32/README.md

 ## Features
 - Implemented modularization for vanilla Lua API
 - Auto runs main.lua in /scripts
+- Implements sprites and exposes them to lua
+    - the draw function is defined and called each frame for every sprite

 ## API
 - start() is called at the start of the program